beyondwords-io/player/doc/getting-started.md

 ## Getting Started

 The first step is to [sign up](https://dash.beyondwords.io/auth/signup) for a BeyondWords account and generate some content.

-You can then click on the embed button next to the content to add the snippet to the `<body>` of your site.
+You can then click on the embed button next to the content to add the script tag to the `<body>` of your site.

 The snippet should look like this: